 Modification of Catch Limits for Gulf of Mexico Red Snapper

-NMFS is developing a proposed rule to implement the Framework Action to the Reef Fish FMP.
+NMFS is implementing a final rule and Framework Action to the Reef Fish FMP.
 The purpose of the Framework Action is to increase the Gulf of Mexico (Gulf) red snapper acceptable biological catch, annual catch limits (ACL), and annual catch targets (ACT) consistent with the catch advice presented by the Southeast Fishery Science Center based on the Great Red Snapper Count and other analyses, and subsequent Southeast Fisheries Science Center and Gulf of Mexico Fishery Management Council Scientific and Statistical Committee recommendations.
-The proposed rule would:
+The rule will:

 - increase the red snapper stock ACL from 15,400,000 pounds (lb) whole weight (ww)* to 16,310,000 lb ww,